chaturved/Prework-TipCalculator/README.md

-# Pre-work - Tip Calculator Application for iOS
+# Prework - Tip Calculator Application for iOS

 Submitted by: Chaturved Lakkaraju